EoghanDelaney/pands-project/README.md

 <p align="center">
     <img src='images/graphs/hist_sep_len.png' width=45%/><img src='images/graphs/hist_sep_wid.png' width=45%/>
 </p>
+From the above graphs we can see that the petal length and width for the setosa stands out.

 In order to get a better understanding of section 2.2 we can plot the dataframe to a graph.
 These graphs give use a visual representation of the data and how it acts.
 In order to view the data we plot all species in separate on a Swarmplot from the seaborn library.
 A two by two graph, each one showing Petal Length, Petal Width, Sepal Length & Sepal Width.

 <p align="center">